Support 24/7

 Persian miniature

-There were four main schools of miniature in Iran, Herat School, Tabriz School, Shiraz School, and from the 17th century, Isfahan School.
+There were five main schools of miniature in Iran; Herat School, Tabriz School, Shiraz School, Qazvin and from the 17th century, Isfahan School.

 Persian miniature